hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 After the Innri-Emstruá the trip was quite relaxing and also the weather became better.
 After a short ascent, we reached a lake near the bottom of the Sléttjökull.

 {{< imgScale "images/iceland/DSC00571_1600.JPG" "A clear lake at the bottom of the Sléttjökull.
-You'll see the top of the Mælifell in the background (distance is about 10km)."
+You'll see the top of the Mælifell in the background (distance is about 10 km / 6 mi)."
 "500x" >}}

 We relaxed a bit at the lake, filled up our water bottles and continued via the Mælifellsandur towards the Mælifell.